basic Mandolin technique, Bluegrass, Country, world music repertoire, rhythm training

 My students find me to be a patient teacher who is able to balance the fun and excitement of learning a new instrument and the discipline necessary to develop a new skill and achieve your musical goals.

 I tailor all of my lessons based on your individual goals and abilities with a custom curriculum I have developed over 15 years of teaching.
-Whether you just want to strum along on the couch, jam out with other players, write your own songs, or start a band, I can give you the skills, confidence and motivation to help you succeed and play the music YOU sent to play.
+Whether you just want to strum along on the couch, jam out with other players, write your own songs, or start a band, I can give you the skills, confidence and motivation to help you succeed and play the music you want to play.

 Music has been my passion as long as I can remember, and teaching others who feel the same is what I love doing.
 I hope we can work together one day and find out what we can accomplish together!